willymcallister/willymcallister.github.io/_articles/electric-potential.md

 $\text{electric potential energy change}_{ab} =  U_b - U_a$

 $U_r$ is the *electric potential energy* of charge $q$ when it is distance $r$ away from $Q$.
-This sleight-of-hand with the algebra revealed the definition of electric potential energy near a point charge.

 #### Something to notice
 {:.no_toc}

 The expression for potential energy change only mentions the end points.
 It doesn't matter what route you take from  $a$ to $b$.
 The change of potential energy only depends on where you start and where you end.
 This is just like taking a hike on a mountainside.
-Your total change of elevation depends only on where you started and where you ended.
+Your overall change of elevation depends only on where you started and where you ended.

 ## Electric potential

-Remember when we defined electric field by ["normalizing"]({{ site.baseurl }}{% link _articles/electric-field.md %}#electric-field-defined) electric force?
+Remember how we defined electric field by ["normalizing"]({{ site.baseurl }}{% link _articles/electric-field.md %}#electric-field-defined) electric force?

 $\vec E = \dfrac{\vec F}{q}$